X-lab-3D/swiftmhc/README.md

                     preprocessed-HLA-A0201.hdf5
 ```

-This will generate a HDF5 file `preprocessed-HLA-A0201.hdf5`, that can be used for predicting pMHC structures and binding affinities on the HLA-A*02:01 allele.
+This will generate a HDF5 file `preprocessed-HLA-A0201.hdf5`, that can be used for predicting pMHC structures and binding affinities on the user-specified HLA-A*02:01 structure.

 ## Training